 If you’re an international student looking for a university preparation program, then UTS Foundation Studies is designed to help you take your next step into Australian university study.
 Our program provides pathway opportunities to most undergraduate degrees at UTS or to a UTS College diploma.

-When you choose our Standard pathway, you’ll be learning skills to prepare you for university study.
-Students who complete successfully will qualify for the first year of most undergraduate degrees at UTS or for those who need more preparation, a UTS College Diploma.
+When you choose our Standard pathway, you’ll learn skills to prepare you for university study.
+Students who successfully complete the program will qualify for the first year of most undergraduate degrees at UTS, or for those who need more preparation, a UTS College diploma.